cinnData/DataSci/[DS-02] String data in Python.md

 dtype: float64
 ```

-We can also slice the terms of a string series as we do with single strings, adding the flag `.str`.
+We can also **slice** the terms of a string series as we do with a single string, adding the flag `.str`.
 For instance, the initials of the presidents can be extracted as:

 ```
 In [14]: pres.str[0]